nielsbasjes/yauaa/documentation/content/_index.md

 ## HIGH Profile release notes:

 ### Version 7.0.0 (Unreleased)
+- Dropping support for
+  - Apache Pig.
+The last release was in 2017: about 5 years ago.
 - Support for using ClientHints (work in progress)
   - Current status: